 Management and Security powered by Landesk

-Use the remote control viewer to remotely access a device.
-You can only remote control devices that have the remote control agent installed.
+Use the legacy remote control viewer to remotely access a Windows device that has the legacy remote control agent installed.
 During a remote control session, the remote device actually has two users—you and the end user.
 You can do anything at the remote device that the user sitting at it can do.

 If the device agent has been configured to do so (in the device's agent configuration), you can also require the user to give permission before each new session can be initiated.

 Once the connection is established, the Remote status icon appears in the top left corner of the user's window.

 This alerts the user that their machine is being remote controlled.
 The user can right-click the icon to end the session at any time, to see if it is still active, to find out who is remote controlling it, etc.

 You can do more than just remote control a device from the viewer window.
 Once the viewer connects to a device, you can choose from these tasks on the Toolbar.